-- Turn off fireplace and ensure it has cooled before starting repair.
+- Turn off the fireplace and ensure it has cooled before starting the repair.

-- Using a #2 Phillips screwdriver remove four mounting screws from edges of fireplace.
+- Using a #2 Phillips screwdriver remove four mounting screws from the edges of the fireplace.

-- Pull fireplace slightly out from its location.
+- Pull the fireplace slightly out from its location.

-- Unplug fireplace from outlet and remove fireplace to a location to complete repair.
+- Unplug the fireplace from outlet and remove the fireplace to a location to complete repair.

-- Clean fireplace exterior with damp rags or wipes to remove dust.
+- Clean the fireplace exterior with damp rags or wipes to remove dust.